-The DisplayLink driver installation includes a system extension (DisplayLinkDriver.kext) that is affected by the new policy.
+Since macOS High Sierra 10.13, the operating system applies a stricter security policy to software that requires kernel extensions (KEXTs).
+The DisplayLink classic driver installation (version 5.x) includes a system extension (DisplayLinkDriver.kext) that is affected by this policy.

-As a result, the user now has to explicitly enable this system extension in the Security & Privacy system preference after installation and before the DisplayLink software is allowed to run.
+If you are using the classic DisplayLink USB Graphics Software for macOS (version 5.x), you have to explicitly enable this system extension in the Security & Privacy system preference after installation before DisplayLink software is allowed to run.

 The setting is available by choosing System Preferences from the Apple Menu and then clicking on the Security & Privacy panel (Figure 2).